veertuinc/anka-docs/content/en/docs/Anka Build Cloud/prepare-nodes.md

 7. Set the same `chunk_size` across your nodes with `anka config chunk_size 2147483648` (2GB).
 Any of the machines that create VM templates/tags need to also have this set.

+    > If the chunk_size is too small, you may hit `Too many open files` when trying to start VMs.
+You can try to modify the system's maxfiles (`sudo launchctl limit maxfiles 4096 unlimited`), but it may also be a good idea to increase the `chunk_size` to a larger size as well.

 8. **Reboot the host**

 > You may also want to have your nodes restart on host level failure: `systemsetup -setrestartpowerfailure on` & `systemsetup -setrestartfreeze on`